GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Elderfist** (*unique*)
 $3,500 , 4.5 lbs.
 Morningstar
-This spiked weapon is capable of *projecting its protusions out in a hemisphere out 1.5 yards, inflicting a thrown blade attack against each creature caught within.
+This spiked weapon is capable of *projecting its protrusions out in a hemisphere out 1.5 yards, inflicting a thrown blade attack against each creature caught within.
 Afterwards, it still functions as a mace.
 After 3d20+30 minutes, the spikes will have slowly reformed*.

 **Fanijin's Blade**, (*unique*)
 $600, 3 lbs.